 Zottman curl benefits

-There are numerous Zottman curl benefits that you'll be able to enjoy when you make this exercise a permanent fixture in your arm training routine.
+There are numerous Zottman curl benefits that you'll be able to enjoy when you make this exercise a permanent fixture in your arm training routine (it makes a great addition to a killer back and bicep workout!).
 Just make sure to always use the proper form so that you can realize these benefits for yourself.

 The brachioradialis is a thick forearm muscle that sits below the biceps and which visually connects the lower and upper arms.
 Standing Zottman curls are particularly effective for building the brachioradialis because they put the biceps in a position of mechanical disadvantage during the eccentric portion of the rep.